 4. Measure and Reward Performance

-Finally, it is important to measure your performance, in terms of aligning work with strategy, so that you can see whether improvement is needed.
+Finally, it is important to measure your team's performance, in terms of aligning work with strategy, so that you can see whether improvement is needed.
 Most program management frameworks place a strong emphasis on benefits realization, where you assess how well you actually achieved the potential benefits identified at the start.

 In addition to measuring how well work aligns with strategy, one step you can take is to actually reward good performance in this area.
 This means establishing the right metrics to assess alignment and strategic progress, then offering rewards on that basis, as opposed to offering rewards that are removed from a strategic context.